awsdocs/amazon-eks-user-guide/doc_source/vertical-pod-autoscaler.md

    ...
    ```

-   Here you can see that the CPU reservation has increased to 587 millicpu, which is over five times the original value\.
-The memory has increased to 262,144 Kilobytes, which is around 250 mebibytes, or five times the original value\.
-This pod was under\-resourced, and the Vertical Pod Autoscaler corrected our estimate with a much more appropriate value\.
+   In the previous output, you can see that the `cpu` reservation increased to 587 millicpu, which is over five times the original value\.
+The `memory` increased to 262,144 Kilobytes, which is around 250 mebibytes, or five times the original value\.
+This pod was under\-resourced, and the Vertical Pod Autoscaler corrected the estimate with a much more appropriate value\.

 1. Describe the `hamster-vpa` resource to view the new recommendation\.